Mycosis fungoides: History

 Mycosis fungoides was first described in 1806 by French dermatologist Jean-Louis-Marc Alibert.
 The name mycosis fungoides is very misleading—it loosely means "mushroom-like fungal disease".
 The disease, however, is not a fungal infection but rather a type of non-Hodgkin's lymphoma.
 It was so named because Alibert described the skin tumors of a severe case as having a mushroom-like appearance.

-Culture and society

-Notable cases

-In 1995 actor Mr. T was diagnosed with a cutaneous T-cell lymphoma, or mycosis fungoides.
-Once in remission, he joked about the coincidence: "Can you imagine that?
-Cancer with my name on it — personalized cancer!"

-Popular British television actor Paul Eddington died of mycosis fungoides after living with the condition for four decades.
+In 1814, Alibert named the disease Pian fungicides because of the visual similarity to the treponemal disease Yaws, also known as Pian.